 320 MHz channel width and RU and MRU size > 996 tone in the 6 GHz bands (transmit and receive)

-MU-MIMO reception on an RU and MRU in an EHT MU PPDU where the RU does not span the entire PPDU bandwidth (DL MU-MIMO within OFDMA).
+MU-MIMO reception on an RU or MRU in an EHT MU PPDU which consist of multiple RUs and/or MRUs in the entire PPDU bandwidth (DL MU-MIMO within OFDMA).
 The maximum number of spatial streams per user in the DL MU-MIMO within OFDMA transmission that the non-AP STA can receive shall be a minimum of 4 and the maximum number of spatial streams supported for reception of EHT MU PPDU sent to that non-AP STA as an SU transmission.
 The total number of spatial streams (across all users) in the DL MU-MIMO within OFDMA transmission that the non-AP STA can receive shall be at least 4.

-MU-MIMO transmission on an RU in an EHT TB PPDU where the RU does not span the entire PPDU bandwidth (UL MU-MIMO within OFDMA).
-If supported, then the non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to 8 (TBD.
-Note: 8 is used for 11ax)
+MU-MIMO transmission on an RU or MRU in an EHT TB PPDU which consists of multiple RUs and/or MRUs in the entire PPDU bandwidth (UL MU-MIMO within OFDMA).
+If supported, then the non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to 8.

-Reception of a 160 MHz EHT MU PPDU, or transmission of a 160 MHz EHT TB PPDU in 5 GHz and 6 GHz bands where the assigned RU/MRU is in the primary 80 MHz channel if the non-AP EHT STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width.

-Reception of a 320 MHz EHT MU PPDU, or transmission of a 320 MHz EHT TB PPDU in 6 GHz bands where the assigned RU/MRU is in the primary 80 MHz channel if the non-AP EHT STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width.
+.

-EHT MU PPDUs with a 4x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (receive).
+Reception of an EHT MU PPDU to multiple users with a 4x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 Punctured sounding operation.

+A 20 MHz-only non-AP EHT STA shall support the following:

+26-, 52-, 106-tone RU and 26+52,MRU sizes on locations allowed in 36.3.2.5 (RU/MRU restrictions for 20 MHz operation) in the primary 20 MHz channel within 40 MHz, 80 MHz, and 160 MHz channel widths in the 5 GHz

 A 20 MHz-only non-AP EHT STA may support the following:

-26-, 52-, and 106-tone RU sizes and 26+52-, 26+106-tone MRU sizes on locations allowed in section 33.3.x.x (RU/MRU restrictions for 20 MHz operation) in the primary 20 MHz channel within 40 MHz channel width in the 2.4 GHz band if the 20 MHz-only non-AP EHT STA does not support the EHT subchannel selective transmission operation described in x.x.x (EHT subchannel selective transmission).
+Reception of 242-tone RU in in the primary 20 MHz channel within 40 MHz, 80 MHz, and 160 MHz channel widths in the 5 GHz

-26-, 52-, and 106-tone RU sizes and 26+52-, 26+106-tone MRU sizes on locations allowed in section 33.3.x.x (RU/MRU restrictions for 20 MHz operation) in any 20 MHz channel within 40 MHz channel width in the 2.4 GHz band if the 20 MHz-only non-AP EHT STA support the EHT subchannel selective transmission operation described in x.x.x (EHT subchannel selective transmission).
+26-, 52-, 106- and 242- tone RU sizes and 26+52-tone MRU sizes on locations allowed in section36.3.2.5 (RU/MRU restrictions for 20 MHz operation) in any 20 MHz channel within 40 MHz channel width in the 2.4 GHz band if the 20 MHz-only non-AP EHT STA support the EHT subchannel selective transmission operation described in 35.5.1 (EHT subchannel selective transmission).

-26-, 52-, and 106-tone RU sizes and 26+52-, 26+106-tone MRU sizes on locations allowed in section 33.3.x.x (RU/MRU restrictions for 20 MHz operation) in any 20 MHz channel within 40 MHz, 80 MHz, 160 MHz channel widths in the 5 GHz band if the 20 MHz-only non-AP EHT STA support the EHT subchannel selective transmission operation described in x.x.x (EHT subchannel selective transmission).
+26-, 52-,106- and 242- tone RU sizes and 26+52-tone MRU sizes on locations allowed in section 36.3.2.5 (RU/MRU restrictions for 20 MHz operation) in any 20 MHz channel within 40 MHz, 80 MHz, 160 MHz channel widths in the 5 GHz band if the 20 MHz-only non-AP EHT STA support the EHT subchannel selective transmission operation described in 35.5.1 (EHT subchannel selective transmission).